Your compassion saves lives.

 We talk about a humanitarian crisis, what's the curent state of things?

-What is Medair doing on the ground?
+What is Medair doing?

-How does emergency relief currently look like?
+What does emergency relief currently look like?

 Working with local partners is key to this response – the local communities have been the true first responders and our role is to stabilize, sustain and standardize the services being offered to refugees.
 The need to support and stabilize volunteer initiatives in the reception centres is immense.
 The enormous volunteer effort in Poland and the constantly changing situation inside Ukraine means that coordination takes time.
 We have a great reputation among local partners, municipal administrations.
 We have earned this reputation by liaising with these partners and bringing in our sector experts to advise on the best way to respond.